- What is the Massachusetts Do Not Call Program?

 - By phone: Call the SUBSCRIPTION LINE toll-free (866) 339-1475.

 The annual registration fee is $1,100.
-There is an additional $60 fee for CD-ROMs, and an additional $0.15 per page charge for paper copies of the list.
+There is an additional $60 fee for CDs, and an additional $0.15 per page charge for paper copies of the list.

-If you are paying by check, GovConnect's mailing address is:
+If you are paying by check, First Data’s mailing address is:

 Englewood, CO 80150-2086

-The first Massachusetts Do Not Call Registry will be issued to subscribers in March 2003.
-Thereafter, it will be updated quarterly as indicated in the table below.
+The first Massachusetts Do Not Call Registry was issued to subscribers in March 2003.
+The Do Not Call Registry is updated quarterly as indicated in the table below.
 Telephone solicitors and list brokers must remove the numbers of consumers on the Do Not Call Registry including new registrations from their call lists by the quarterly effective date.

 Do Not Call Act Deadlines: